SIOCODE-Open/perfect-micro-services/README.md

 ✅ ProJor done
 ```

 The changes to our project are not immediately apparent, because we are essentially generating the _exact same content_ as we had before.
-If we were to define a new micro-service object however, we should see a new package directory, and its generated `package.json` file in the repository.
+If we were to define a new microservice object however, we should see a new package directory, and its generated `package.json` file in the repository.
 Let's do that now.

-Let's edit the `micro-services.pdata.yaml` file in the `.projor/data/` directory, and add a new micro-service object to it:
+Let's edit the `micro-services.pdata.yaml` file in the `.projor/data/` directory, and add a new microservice object to it:

 ```yaml
 id: micro-services